TheJacksonLaboratory/diachromatic/docs/mapping.rst

 The two reads of a valid Hi-C read pair come from two different interacting genomic regions that can be separated by a large number of nucleotides within the same chromosome (**cis interactions**) or even be located on different chromosomes (**trans interactions**).
-For this reason, the distance between the two 5' ends of the reads can no longer be interpreted as the *insert size*, and the truncated forward (R1) and reverse (R2) reads have to be mapped independently.
+For this reason, the distance between the two 5' end positions of the mapped reads can no longer be interpreted as the classical *insert size*, and the truncated forward (R1) and reverse (R2) reads have to be mapped independently.

 Diachromatic executes ``bowtie2`` separately for R1 and R2 with the ``--very-sensitive`` option.
-Individual reads mapping to multiple locations are typically discarded.
+Read pairs for which at least one read cannot be mapped uniquely are discarded.
 Diachromatic provides two levels of stringency for the definition of multi-mapped reads:
     1. **Very stringent mapping:** There is no second best alignment for the given read.
 In this case the line in the SAM record produced by ``bowtie2`` contains no ``XS`` tag.
 Use Diachromatic's ``--bowtie-stringent-unique`` or ``-bsu`` option in order to use this level of stringency.
     2. **Less stringent mapping:** There can be a second best alignment, but the score of the alignment (MAPQ) needs to e greater or equal than 30 and the difference of the mapping scores between the best and second best alignment must be greater or equal than 10 (c.f. `HiCUP <https://www.bioinformatics.babraham.ac.uk/projects/hicup/>`_).
 Diachromatic uses this option by default.